National Collegiate Roller Hockey Association

-The National Collegiate Roller Hockey Association (NCRHA) is an "incorporated not-for-profit corporation" which operates a national collegiate inline hockey league consisting of five divisions of competition (Division I, Division II, Division III, Junior College Division and B Division).
+The National Collegiate Roller Hockey Association (NCRHA) is an "incorporated not-for-profit corporation" which operates a national collegiate inline hockey league consisting of five divisions of competition (Division I, Division II, Division III, Junior College Division and AA Division).
 Headquartered in Torrance, California, the NCRHA is the national governing body of college inline hockey.
 The National Collegiate Roller Hockey Championships is held annually to determine the national champions at the end of each season.

 The league was organized on August 1, 2003, after the suspension of operations of its predecessor organization, the Collegiate Roller Hockey League (CRHL), which had been founded in 1998.
 The NCRHA draws many highly skilled players from all over the United States.
 The NCRHA is not affiliated with the governing body of most college athletics, the National Collegiate Athletic Association (NCAA).

 Game

 Each National Collegiate Roller Hockey Association game is played between two teams, 4 skaters aside, and is 36 minutes long.
 The game is composed of three 12–stopped clock periods with an intermission of one–minute between periods.
 At the end of the 36–minute regulation time, the team with the most goals wins the game.
 If at the end of regulation time, both teams are tied with the same number of goals, the game shall go to a 3 on 3-five minute sudden death overtime.
 If neither team scored after the 5 minutes have elapsed, a winner shall be declared by a shootout.

 Ties do not occur during tournament format (such as regional and national championship tournaments) where a winner must be declared to advance to the next round of play.
 In these cases, sudden-death 12–minute four-on-four periods are played until one team scores.
 The first team to score a goal in the overtime period shall be declared the winner and advance to the next round.